phamthekhang632/simple_humanoid_controller/README.md

 ### Windows

 If you are on Windows, you can use `jammy` container from this [repository](https://github.com/phamthekhang632/mc-rtc-superbuild).
 There are some adjustments to make the installation smoother.
-You still need to install VcXsrv.
+You still need to install Docker and VcXsrv.
+Check the branch `installation` for more details.

 Usage
 --

-*The following instructions assume you are using `mc_rtc_superbuild` in a devcontainer.*
+*The following instructions assume you are using `mc_rtc_superbuild` in a [devcontainer](https://github.com/mc-rtc/mc-rtc-superbuild/blob/main/doc/devcontainer.md).*

-Configure `git`
+If this is your first time opening the container, configure `git`

 ```bash
 git config --global user.name "Full Name"